liam-wiltshire/talks/learning/content.md

 - Make your 15 minutes of learning 15 solid minutes, assess your progress, then reward yourself for your work

 ???

+- It sounds obvious, but if you only have a small amount of time, then make sure you can use that time learning - not preparing!
+- Make sure you've got all your resources ready, grab your drink or anything else you need, and dedicate that 15 minutes, or however long it is
+- And then reward yourself for doing it - actually sitting down and getting to it is a _massive_ achievement in itself!

 ---